panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 ### 2.3 Importing mixed content

-If the imported module exports `default` and multiple named exports, then you can easily access all these components using a single destructuring:
+If the imported module exports `default` and multiple named exports, then you can access all these components using a single destructuring:

 ```javascript
 async function loadMyModule() {